 We sponsor pension and other retirement plans in various forms covering all employees who meet eligibility requirements.
-We use several statistical and other factors which attempt to anticipate future events in calculating the expense and liability related to our plans.
+We use several statistical and other factors that attempt to anticipate future events in calculating the expense and liability related to our plans.
 These factors include assumptions about the discount rate, expected return on plan assets and rate of future compensation increases as estimated by management, within certain guidelines.
 In addition, our actuarial consultants use subjective factors such as withdrawal and mortality rates.
 The actuarial assumptions used may differ materially from actual results due to changing market and economic conditions, higher or lower withdrawal rates or longer or shorter life spans of participants.
 These differences may result in a significant impact to the amount of pension expense recorded.
-Please read "-- Other Significant Matters -- Pension Plan" for further discussion.
 Please read "Management's Discussion and Analysis of Financial Condition and Results of Operations-- Other Significant Matters -- Pension Plan" in Item 7 of our 2005 Form 10-K.